savevsgames/Medical_RAG_Vector_Uploader/MGCXT.md

 **CRITICAL IMPROVEMENTS**:
 - All functions now include `SECURITY DEFINER` which allows them to execute with the privileges of their creator, bypassing RLS policies.
 This fixes the issue where `auth.uid()` returns NULL when using the service role key for operations like agent session creation.
+- Functions now have correct volatility classifications: `STABLE` for read-only, `VOLATILE` for data-modifying, `IMMUTABLE` for pure computations.
-- The `get_active_agent` function now includes `STABLE` which is required for PostgREST RPC calls and ensures proper schema cache behavior.
+- The `get_active_agent` function includes `STABLE` for PostgREST RPC compatibility.
-- The function logic is corrected to only look for 'active' agents, not 'initializing' ones.
+- The `update_agent_last_active` function is correctly marked as `VOLATILE` to allow UPDATE operations.

 Use this file to create the final migration that replaces all existing migration files and resolves all current database issues while maintaining a clean, secure function environment.